So, you want to work remotely while RVing or Boating ...

 - Having two or more cellular carriers on board (we often see folks with 3+).

-- Cellular signal enhancing gear to optimize the performance.
+- Multi options for cellular signal enhancing to optimize the performance (antennas and/or a booster).

 - A device or router that can access public/private WiFi hotspots.